tadeeek/budget-tracker/README.md

 ## General info

-Demo is available at: https://budget-tracker-tadeeek-front.herokuapp.com/ Register new user or login to existing: username/creativepass123 Please wait when login, heroku is very slow.
+Demo is available at: https://budget-tracker-tadeeek-front.herokuapp.com/ Register new user or login to existing: username/creativepass123.
+Please wait when login, heroku is sometimes slow.

 ## Screencast